We are Save the Children

 For over 100 years, we've fought for a fairer world for children.

-Together with families, supporters and partners, we work to help every child become who they want to be.
+Together with families, supporters and partners, we work to help every child get the future they deserve.

 In Britain, we’re using apps to help parents support early learning.
 In Rwanda, we’ve kickstarted a reading revolution.
 With GSK, we’ve developed an antiseptic gel that could save half a million babies' lives.